-Gronne Bjerg Mineral Claim (License number 2020/32), Greenland
+Gronne Bjerg Mineral Claim (License number 2021/56), Greenland

-Hudson has a 100% interest in the Gronne Bjerg exploration license located in southwest Greenland.
+Hudson has a 100% interest in the Gronne Bjerg exploration license located in southwest Greenland near the capital city of Nuuk.
 The license was awarded to the Company in September 2021.
-In quarter 3 of 2022 the Company conducted initial exploration and evaluation work, the results of which are expected in Q2 2023.
-The Company plans to continue exploration on this project in 2023 and is in discussions with a number of parties regarding possible joint cooperation.
+In Q3 of 2022 the Company conducted initial exploration and evaluation work, with excellent results.
+The Company plans to continue exploration on this project in 2023 including the collection of up to 10 tonnes of bulk material for ongoing R&D programs for CO2 free cement and green alumina.
+Alumina testwork commenced in June 2023 and CO2 free cement testwork is expected to commence in Q4 of this year.